Luann De Lesseps’ Clay-Covered Nude Photo Has the Internet Confused - E! Online

 "Goldfinger, he's the man/ the man with the Midas touch/ A spider's touch," the artist wrote.
 "Such a cold finger/ beckons you to enter his web of sin/ But don't go in…"

-While it's unclear if she's traveling with anyone, she introduced new boyfriend Garth Wakeford to the world back in November.
+After wrapping up a dramatic season 13, it's possible she took the trip with new boyfriend Garth Wakeford, who she introduced to the world back in November.

 As fans may recall, she took to the Ex Appeal podcast to roll out the red carpet for the Hamptons trainer.